Arts, Literature and Communication

 The world of culture is a fascinating place.
 The Marianopolis Arts, Literature and Communication (ALC) program gives you the most room to explore it.
 Join us and discover everything from Digital Art and Religious Studies, to Philosophy, Filmmaking and Music Technology.
-Learn or improve your Italian, Spanish, German or French.
 Create your own journey through this enriching combination of creativity and analysis!

 As Marianopolis ALC students, you and your classmates make up a small and friendly community.
 Together, you explore culture, apply theoretical and creative ideas and learn to analyze and critique various forms of arts, literature and communication.
 Our teachers are eager to support you on your explorations and to share with you their expertise.
 Many are artists and published authors in their own right.

 To help you develop the knowledge and skills to plan your own projects, you will be guided by our four course categories of Exploration, Critique, Technique and Creation.
-In Exploration and Critique courses, you can study Fine Arts, Modern Languages, History, Philosophy and Religion.
-In Technique and Creation courses, you develop skills in Studio and Digital Art, Filmmaking, Theatre and Writing – as well as the ability to perform in your own production.
+In Exploration and Critique courses, you can study Fine Arts, History, Philosophy and Religion.
+In Technique and Creation courses, you develop skills in Studio and Digital Art, Filmmaking, and Writing.
 At Marianopolis, as an ALC student, you can also opt to take Math as one of your electives.

 You have many chances to visit galleries, discover Montreal architecture and go on a variety of field trips both in and outside Montreal.
 During your final year, you will have the opportunity to present a final project to the public during ArtsFest, the College’s multidisciplinary interactive two-week festival which takes place on campus each spring.

 When it is time to apply to university, your teachers help you to prepare your portfolios and auditions.